Initial State

 Initial State Tool

-Click Initial State Tool... to do either of the following:
+Click Initial State Tool... to do one of the following:

 See the Initial State Tool topic for more information.